Continuous limits of large plant-pollinator random networks and some applications: Community dynamics limit when abundances are large but the number of species is fixed

 \section{Community dynamics limit when abundances are large but the number of species is fixed}

-In this section, we consider the numbers of species $n$ and $m$ as fixed while the plant and pollinator populations size\hel{, represented by $K$, tend to $+\infty$.
-In this section, since $n$ and $m$ are fixed, these notations will be omitted in order to avoid cumbersomeness when there is no possible confusion.}
+In this section, we consider the numbers of species $n$ and $m$ as fixed, while parameter $K$ rescaling the population sizes of plants and pollinators tends to $+\infty$.
+In this section, since $n$ and $m$ are fixed, these letters will be omitted to avoid cumbersomeness when there is no possible confusion.